Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - New PPDU HT Elements: Adds four new fields to the PPDU header identifying the frame as a very high throughput (VHT) frame as opposed to 802.11n's high throughput (HT) or earlier.
 The first three fields in the header are readable by legacy devices to allow coexistence
 DFS was mandated between channels 52 and 144 for 5 GHz to reduce interference with weather stations using the same frequency band.

+- More Channels: Channel 144 is in use, before 802.11ac this channel was unused.